Mad Max (2015 video game): Critical reception

 Tyrrel considered the vehicular combat one of the game's best elements, adding a layer of creativity.
 Brown praised the car action, calling it intense, complex, and unpredictable, but criticized the over-simplistic and shallow on-foot combat.
 Carter compared the game's vehicular controls to the best racing games, and commended its handling.
 He also praised the car mechanics, writing that it has offered players a cinematic experience.
 Tyrrel liked the additions to the game's combat (such as the introduction of weapons and the Fury mode), writing that they added depth to the combat.
 Hurley praised the game's progression system, which he found satisfying, and the balance between vehicular and on-foot combat.
 Bloodworth wrote that the melee combat used a "tried-and-true system" which worked well, despite awkward camera angles.
 Kollar criticized the boss fights, which he thought lacked variety.

 Other gameplay aspects received mixed reviews.
 Tyrrel praised the customization system for Max and the Magnum Opus, since the customization impacts the gameplay and makes the overall experience more rewarding; Kollar echoed this.
 Brown criticized the game for failing to offer much challenge or a sense of accomplishment to players.
 He called the health system a redundant addition in which resources, such as water and food, play an insignificant role and can be neglected by players.
 Brown also criticized the scrap-collecting system, writing that it frustrated most players and slowed the game's pace.
 However, Robinson wrote that those elements reflect the barbarian nature of the wasteland.
 He praised its world design (which he thought echoed the films), describing it as "a world of twisted metal and sudden violence that's there to be survived rather than conquered".
 Bloodworth criticized the game's stronghold system, which he called repetitive.
-Brown criticized the game's lack of a climbing system, which hinders movement; this was echoed by Carter.
+Bertz criticized the game's lack of a climbing system, which hinders movement; this was echoed by Carter.

 Mad Maxs quest design also received mixed reviews.
 Tyrrel praised the content and activities scattered across the world, calling the activities engaging for most players.
 However, he disliked the repetition which dragged down their replay value.
 Hurley found it easy for players to become confused in the game's early stages, since the objectives are unclear.
 Brown criticized the structure of several quests which force players to use a certain method, removing freedom and creativity.
 Chris Carter of Destructoid wrote that the game brought nothing new to the genre, and its quests and features were too similar to typical Ubisoft open-world design.